Oare, Kent

 Oare is a village and civil parish north of Davington, Faversham in southeast England.
 It is separated from Faversham by the Oare Creek.
 To the north of the village are the Oare Marshes, and the Harty Ferry which once linked to Harty on the Isle of Sheppey.
 Kent Wildlife Trust manages a nature reserve that is an important stopping place for migratory birds.

 According to Edward Hasted, in 1798, it was part of the hundred of Faversham.

-It was once anciently recorded as 'Ore'.
-Meaning fenny or marshy place in the Saxon language.
+It was once anciently recorded as 'Ore', meaning fenny or marshy place in the Anglo-Saxon language.

-The manor of Oare belonged to Odo, Earl of Kent (as the Bishop of Bayeux) and was noted so in the Domesday book.
+The manor of Oare belonged to Odo of Bayeux, the Bishop of Bayeux and half-brother of William the Conqueror, and was noted so in the Domesday Book of 1086.
 After Odo's trial for fraud, the manor passed to the Arnulf Kade who gave it to the Knights Hospitallers.

 During Edward VI's reign, it passed to Lord Clinton (a relative of Edward Clinton, Lord Clinton).

 Historically, Oare was the southern terminus of the Harty Ferry, which ran across the Swale channel between the then Isle of Harty and the mainland.

-The village has a church, on the outskirts dedicated to St Peter.
-The 13th century-built church, is Grade I listed.
+The village has a church on the outskirts dedicated to St Peter.
+The 13th-century church is Grade I listed.

 The village also has two public houses, the Grade II-listed, Shepherd Neame-run Three Mariners Inn and The Castle.